utahplt/chorex/README.md

 end
 ```

 Note that this is *experimental software* and stuff *will* break.
-Please don&rsquo;t rely on this for anything production-grade.
+Please don't rely on this for anything production-grade.
 Not yet at least.

 ## What is a choreography?

 A choreography is a birds-eye view of an interaction between nodes in a distributed system.
-You have some set of *actors/—in Elixir parlance processes—that exchange /messages* while also running some /local computation/—i.e. functions that don&rsquo;t rely on talking to other nodes in the system.
+You have some set of *actors/—in Elixir parlance processes—that exchange /messages* while also running some /local computation/—i.e. functions that don't rely on talking to other nodes in the system.

 ### Choreography syntax

 Chorex introduces some new syntax for choreographies.
-Here&rsquo;s a breakdown of how it works:
+Here's a breakdown of how it works:

 ```elixir
 defchor [Actor1, Actor2, ...] do